turingschool/career-development-curriculum-site/module_two/m2_pd_repeat_plan.md

      * Update your [career roadmap](https://docs.google.com/document/d/1yMlss8updK2zaTVPwUzcoBG2ws5zBWENjE2a-SjSPeM/edit?usp=sharing)
      * Search through [resources here](/resources/finding_opportunities) and pull out 2-3 to use in building your job search strategy
   * Negotiations
-     * Start on research into
+     * Start on research into companies' [salary ranges](https://www.levels.fyi/) to know what to expect in your job search.

 #### Template for Defining & Tracking Your Goals
 Use this template to help you define and track your goals by copying and pasting the questions below into a document you can share with Allison or your homeroom group.